ghc-proposals/ghc-proposals/proposals/0000-no-ambiguous-field-access.rst

 Note that if an identifier refers to both non-fields and fields, it is always rejected by the renamer as excessively ambiguous, regardless of ``DuplicateRecordFields``.

+This proposal does not affect field selector/update occurrences that are not ambiguous.

 Existing rules for selectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^